Marie Bat’el – Operations Manager

 OUR BOARD OF DIRECTORS

-Ellen Craine helped birth the Rose Circle in 2005, along with many other women.
+Ellen Craine helped birth the Rose Circle in 2005 (now Rogue Valley Mentoring,) along with many other women.
 Since then, she has served as a volunteer mentor, Program Director, Executive Director (2013-2015) and now Board Chair.
 Ellen has a rich background in teaching, training, mediation, facilitation and community organizing.
 She has a particular love for the power of mentoring to make a difference in the lives of youth.
 In her “retirement” she enjoys creative writing, hiking, and traveling.

 Billy Crawford spent 22 years at the University of Texas Southwestern Medical Center as the senior administrator for the Dept. of Physical Therapy clinical practice and academic doctor of physical therapy program and the UT Dallas as the coordinator for adult continuing education.
 In these roles he was primarily responsible for finances, human resources, HIPAA compliance, and accreditations.
 Other career anomalies include being a facilities manager and software tester for a telecommunication company and owning a small, weekly newspaper.
 He and his wife, Cheryl, enjoy hiking, birding, cooking, and goofing off.
 He holds a B.A. in history and English for which he has no regrets.